samdsmx/website/src/docs/development/data-and-backend/json.md

 This approach scales well for a larger project.
 No hand-written boilerplate is needed, and typos when accessing JSON fields are caught at compile-time.
 The downside with code generation is that it requires some initial setup.
-Also, the generated source files may produce visual clutter in your project navigator.
+Also, the generated source files might produce visual clutter in your project navigator.

 You might want to use generated code for JSON serialization when you have a